Home

 1. Remove the tire: They’ll then remove the tire to access the stabilizer bar links.

-1. Locate the swing bar links: They’re usually found at the front of the car, bolted to the suspension.
-However, there may also be stabilizer bar bushings at the back.
+1. Locate the sway bar links: They’re usually found at the car’s front end, bolted to the suspension.

 1. Remove the lug nuts securing the links: Two lug nuts should hold the sway bar link in place.
 They’ll use an Allen wrench to remove these and detach the links from the bar.

-1. Remove the old sway bar link: The mechanic will then remove the damaged sway bar link, noting that the link or ball and socket will likely move as they loosen it.
+1. Remove the old sway bar link: The mechanic will then remove the damaged sway bar link.
+They’ll also check the sway bar bushings and replace them if worn.

 1. Install the new sway bar link: They’ll correctly position the new end link and secure the lugs.